Pixellot/data-api-docs/docs/data-api/playon-external-content-integration-flow.md

 This is a comprehensive guide to the integration flow for external content for PlayOn.
 The integration process allows partners to seamlessly incorporate their game videos into our platform through a structured API workflow.

+## Prerequisites

+Before beginning the integration process, partners must have an external venue set up in our system.
+If you don't have an external venue configured, please contact our support team to request venue creation.
+You will need the external venue ID for the integration flow.

 ## System Components

 The integration involves five key components: